Table of Contents

 3. Baking Soda

-Baking soda is not just used for baking anymore; it can be used to whiten teeth too.
-You can either purchase toothpaste with baking soda incorporated in it or formulate one yourself.
-If you decide to make your own, mix 1 teaspoon of baking soda with 1 teaspoon of non-fluoride toothpaste and brush as you usually do.
-Another way to use baking soda for this purpose is to pour 1 tablespoon of lemon juice into 1 tablespoon of baking soda and use the paste for teeth cleaning.
+Baking soda is not just used for baking anymore; it can also be used to whiten teeth; you can either purchase toothpaste with baking soda incorporated in it or formulate one yourself.
+If you make your own, mix one teaspoon of baking soda with one teaspoon of non-fluoride toothpaste and brush as usual.
+Another way to use baking soda for this purpose is to pour one tablespoon of lemon juice into one tablespoon of baking soda and use the paste for teeth cleaning.
 Keep repeating until the desired outcome is achieved.

 4. Hydrogen Peroxide (3%)

-You can take 2 teaspoons of hydrogen peroxide (3%) and 2 teaspoons of water in a cup and mix them thoroughly.
-Swish it in your mouth for no more than 1 minute.
-Once it becomes foamy enough, spit out and rinse the mouth well with plain water.
-Repeat this process daily until improvements prevail.
-Make sure that the strength of peroxide is 3% only, which is safe in case of accidental consumption.
+In a cup, combine two teaspoons of hydrogen peroxide (3%) with two teaspoons of water, ensuring thorough mixing.
+Gargle the solution in your mouth for no longer than 1 minute.
+Spit it out once it becomes sufficiently foamy, and rinse your mouth thoroughly with plain water.
+Repeat this procedure daily until positive changes are observed.
+Ensure that the hydrogen peroxide strength is 3%, a safe level in case of accidental ingestion.

 5. Vitamin C-rich Foods

 Certain fruits and vegetables are good for your teeth, especially when you have the symptoms of fluorosis.
-Some of the most common fruits to eat for teeth are carrots, celery, and apples.
-These are high in vitamin C, which kills bacteria and which helps remove plaque at the same time by producing more saliva.
-You should also avoid everything acidic products like tomato sauces, pickles, balsamic vinegar, and oranges.
+Carrots, celery, and apples are some of the most common fruits to eat for teeth.
+These are high in vitamin C, which kills bacteria and helps remove plaque at the same time by producing more saliva.
+Avoid acidic products like tomato sauces, pickles, balsamic vinegar, and oranges.
 Even soy sauce has also been proven to turn teeth discolored.

 Treatments of Dental Fluorosis